Mahmoud Ahmadinejad and Israel: 2005 Zahedan statement

-On 14 December 2005, in Zahedan, Iran, Ahmadinejad said:

-'People in Palestine are getting killed every day by the new rulers of Palestine.
+On 14 December 2005, in Zahedan, Iran, Ahmadinejad said:"People in Palestine are getting killed every day by the new rulers of Palestine.
 As a consequence of the Holocaust, the Europeans took land from the Palestinians for a Jewish state.
 I don't care whether the Holocaust took place or not, but it is illogical to give a piece of Palestine for compensation.
-Some people make an awful fuss about that Holocaust, make a myth of it. (...)
-Countries that themselves have nuclear, chemical and biological weapons should not raise an outcry when Iran wants access to peaceful nuclear technology.’

-Ahmadinejad blamed on European nations over the Palestinian problems and also called to move the State of Israel to another country:
+Some people make an awful fuss about that Holocaust, make a myth of it. [...]
+Countries that themselves have nuclear, chemical and biological weapons should not raise an outcry when Iran wants access to peaceful nuclear technology."Ahmadinejad blamed on European nations over the Palestinian problems and also called to move the State of Israel to another country:

 If you [Europeans] committed this big crime, then why should the oppressed Palestinian nation pay the price?
 This is our proposal: give a part of your own land in Europe, the US, Canada or Alaska to them so that the Jews can establish their country.

 International reactions

-Israel, the U.S., the European Commission and several European countries reacted with shock and indignation.
+Israel, the United States, the European Commission, and several European countries reacted with shock and indignation.
 Israeli foreign ministry spokesman Mark Regev said that the Iranian regime holds a "perverse vision of the world".
 Germany's foreign minister called Ahmadinejad's remarks "shocking and unacceptable".
 The White House spokesman said that the comments underline the need to "keep Iran from developing nuclear weapons".
 A European Commission spokeswoman called the comments "completely unacceptable".

 Khaled Meshaal, the leader of the Palestinian militant and political party Hamas, supported Ahmadinejad's stance towards Israel calling Ahmadinejad's remarks "courageous".
 He has said that "Just as Islamic Iran defends the rights of the Palestinians, we defend the rights of Islamic Iran.
 We are part of a united front against the enemies of Islam."